zeshili/zeshili.github.io/index.md

 <!-- I am a PhD student in **Computer Science** at the University of Victoria. <br> <br> -->

-I will be joining the University of Oklahoma as a tenure-track Assistant Professor this fall.
+I am a tenure-track assistant professor in the School of Computer Science at the University of Oklahoma.
-I am looking to <b>hire motivated PhD students.</b> If you are interested or just wanted to chat about collaborations, please email me at - _lize@uvic.ca_
+I am looking to <b>hire motivated PhD students.</b> If you are interested or just wanted to chat about collaborations, please email me at - _zeshili@ou.edu_

 <!-- ## Academic Background